-When it comes to booking Qantas reward seats, knowing a few tricks can give you a huge advantage.
+When it comes to booking Qantas reward seats, knowing a few tricks can give you a big advantage.

-To give our readers an edge with finding the best seats, we’ve compiled a few key tips.
+To give our readers an edge with finding the best seats, we’ve compiled the following must-know tricks.

-Want more Qantas Points?
-Get a huge 100,000 bonus points + an annual $450 Qantas Travel Credit with the ultimate card for Qantas Points, rewards and benefits: the Qantas American Express Ultimate Card – ends soon!
+Want a big boost of Qantas Points?
+Get up to 100,000 bonus points + an annual $450 Qantas Travel Credit with our favourite card for points, rewards and benefits: the Qantas American Express Ultimate Card!

 Classic v Classic Plus reward seats

-Qantas Frequent Flyer members can now access two different types of reward seats: Classic reward seats (which have been around for many years) and Classic Plus reward seats (which launched in 2024).
+Qantas Frequent Flyer members can access two different types of reward seats: Classic (which have been around for many years) and Classic Plus (which launched in 2024).

 Classic reward seats have a fixed price based on distance and cabin class.
 They are issued by Qantas and partner airlines like Emirates, but availability is extremely limited.

-Classic Plus seats, on the other hand, are only available on Qantas operated flights.
-There’s a lot more of them, but they’re also a lot more expensive.
+Classic Plus seats, on the other hand, are much more plentiful – but they are usually a lot more expensive and are only available on Qantas operated flights.

 Classic Plus seats have a flexible points price that fluctuates based on the underlying cash fare.
-In short: 100 Qantas Points will cover $1 of an economy fare, $1.25 of a domestic business class fare, or $1.50 of an international premium economy, business or first class fare.
+In short: 100 Qantas Points will cover $1 of an economy fare or $1.25 of a premium economy, business or first class fare.

-Classic Plus availability is also restricted – just because cash fares can be purchased doesn’t mean Classic Plus seats are available – however they are much more plentiful than Classic reward seats.
+Classic Plus availability is also restricted – just because cash fares can be purchased doesn’t mean Classic Plus seats are available – however they are much easier to find than Classic reward seats.

 Significant price difference for Classic and Classic Plus seats

-The best time to book Classic Plus seats is when cash fares go on sale, as the number of points required will also drop.
+The best time to book Classic Plus seats is when there’s a sale on cash fares, as the number of points required will also drop.

 Qantas releases economy and business class Classic reward seats on domestic and select short-haul international (e.g. New Zealand) routes at 353 days out from departure.